Dear Diary,

 Those who know me know that it is not good if I fall silent.
 As long as I am loud, as long as I discuss, let's even call it grumbling, everything is still within a range where you can talk to me.
 But if I write messages in this style:

 ...
-But there is no need to talk about Mister X anyway ...
+But there is no need to talk about Mr X anyway ...

 Then it does not bode well.

-However, the reaction almost surprised me.
-After I made it clear that if in doubt, I would be driven to the emergency room before I had to live through another "you slept like a rock" panic night.
-Because that is the point: I am afraid.
+However, I was almost surprised by the reaction.
+After I made it clear that, if in doubt, I would have myself driven to A&E before I had to go through another night of „you slept like a rock“ panic.
+Because that's the crux of the matter: I am afraid.

-And somewhere the money... no, the alarm bells must have rung.
-Of course, it's stupid to have far fewer nurses than my insurance pays for months on end and then one of the urgently needed stand-ins drops out.
-Because if I then call the ambulance and have to be driven to the hospital for the night - and on a Friday evening at that - then that means that my care service no longer gets any money.
-If it goes really badly, I won't get out until Monday.
+And the money... no, the alarm bells must have rung somewhere.
+Of course, it's stupid when you have far fewer carers than my health insurance fund pays for months on end and then one of the urgently needed stand-ins is absent.
+Because if I then call the ambulance and have to be driven to the hospital to stay overnight - on a Friday evening to boot - that means my care service won't get any more money.
+If things go really badly, I wouldn't get out until Monday.
 Or Tuesday.
-Too bad.
+Stupid.

 Do you think I'm unfair?
 No, I don't think so.
 Anyone who deals with the high responsibility as the management of an intensive care service in this way has to face this criticism.
 Actually, I am still much too reserved.